-The busiest college for visitors is Christ Church which is open Monday to Saturday from 10am to 4.30pm and Sundays from 2pm to 4.30pm.
-It’s also the most expensive at £8.50 for adults (2013 prices) in peak season.
+The busiest college for visitors is Christ Church which is open Monday to Saturday from 10am to 4.15pm and Sundays from 2pm to 4.30pm.
+It’s also the most expensive at £10 for adults in July and August, falling to £8 the rest of the year (2018 prices).
 You enter via the beautiful Christ Church meadow which is free to visit during daylight hours and offers a lovely view of the river and Oxford.
 Follow the signs after you’ve paid you entrance fee and you’ll arrive at a small cloisters area surrounding a water feature.
 The next location is the stairway to the dining hall mentioned above.
 It tends to be quite cramped in the hall as there are usually some group visits there too, but you get a sense of the size of the place and what it must be like when the benches are occupied at meal times.
 Next you get to see the quadrangle which is the largest one at Oxford’s colleges, before a trip inside Oxford Cathedral.
 The church is lovely and if you don’t want to pay to visit, you can come to a service instead.
 Finally, you exit via a path which takes you past the rest of the colleges buildings.

 LOCATION & MAP